 Торіс Requirements in IFRS for SMEs Requirements in full HKFRSs as effective for 2009 Small and Medium-sized Entities (Section 1) The IFRS for SMEs is intended for use by small and medium-sized entities (SMEs).
-Small and medium-sized entities are entities that: do not have public accountability, and publish general purpose financial statements for external users.
+Small and medium-sized entities are entities that: • do not have public accountability, and • publish general purpose financial statements for external users.
 A subsidiary whose parent uses full IFRSs, or that is part of a consolidated group that uses full IFRSs, is not prohibited from using IFRS for SMEs in its own financial statements if that subsidiary by itself does not have public accountability.
 [IFRS for SMEs 1.1 - 1.2 and 1.6] Listed companies are not entitled to use IFRS for SMEs no matter how small it is.
-If a publicly accountable entity use IFRS for SMEs - even if law or regulation in its jurisdiction permits or requires IFRS for SMEs to be used by publicly accountable entities.
+If a publicly accountable entity use IFRS for SMEs, its financial statements shall not be described as conforming to the IFRS for SMEs - even if law or regulation in its jurisdiction permits or requires IFRS for SMEs to be used by publicly accountable entities.
 [IFRS for SMEs 1.5] HKFRSs apply to all general purpose financial statements.
-[Preface to HKFRS, paragraph 9] Concepts and Pervasive Principles (Section 2) The concepts and basic principles underlying the financial statements of SMEs and d full HKFRSs are substantially similar.
-Financial Statement Presentation (Section 3) A complete set of financial statements of an entity shall include all of the following: a statement of financial position as at the reporting date a single statement of comprehensive income (including items of other comprehensive income), or a separate income statement and a separate statement of comprehensive income a statement of changes in equity for the reporting period a statement of cash flows for the reporting period notes, comprising a summary of significant accounting policies and other explanatory information.
-In addition, management shall include a statement of financial position as at the beginning of the earliest comparative period when an entity applies an accounting policy retrospectively or makes a retrospective restatement or when it reclassifies items in its financial statements.
+[Preface to HKFRS, paragraph 9] Concepts and Pervasive Principles (Section 2) The requirements for recognising and measuring assets, liabilities, income and exp that are required from the IASB Framework for the Preparations and Presentations Financial Statement Presentation (Section 3) A complete set of financial statements of an entity shall include all of the following: a statement of financial position as at the reporting date a single statement of comprehensive income (including items of other comprehensive income), or a separate income statement and a separate statement of comprehensive income a statement of changes in equity for the reporting period a statement of cash flows for the reporting period notes, comprising a summary of significant accounting policies and other explanatory information.
+[IFRS for SMEs 3.17] In addition, management shall include a statement of financial position as at the beginning of the earliest comparative period when an entity applies an accounting policy retrospectively or makes a retrospective restatement or when it reclassifies items in its financial statements.
 [HKAS 1(Revised), paragraph 39]